-The creation of a ground-breaking computer game like Dark Seed takes the time and talents of a team of creative experts.
+he creation of a ground-breaking computer game like DARK SEED takes the time and talents of a team of creative experts.
 The talents need span a broad range of disciplines from programmers to artists, from designers to producers, to a publisher like Cyberdreams, willing to support the entire production endeavor until every aspect meets the highest standard.

-The original concept for Dark Seed was a collaborative effort between Mike Dawson, John Krause and Patrick Ketchum.
+The original concept for DARK SEED was a collaborative effort between Mike Dawson, John Krause and Patrick Ketchum.
 Later, Michael Cranford joined Mike Dawson to do the actual game design.
-Mike's name was eventually used for Dark Seed's main character (designer prerogative).
+Mike's name was eventually used for DARK SEED's main character (designer prerogative).

 As fans of the art of H.R.
 Giger, the team considered ways to incorporate his artwork into their game.
 When the detailing of the design and specification was completed, Giger was approached.
-After lengthy negotiations, two trips to Switzerland, dozens of faxes and telephone conferences--along with the assistance of Giger's U.S. publisher, Jim Cowan--Giger agreed to lend his artwork, provided Cyberdreams used only high-resolution graphics mode, in order to avoid the "square and jagged" look of low-resolution.
+After lengthy negotiations, two trips to Switzerland, dozens of faxes and telephone conferences-along with the assistance of Giger's U.S. publisher, Jim Cowan-Giger agreed to lend his artwork, provided Cyberdreams used only high-resolution graphics mode, in order to avoid the "square and jagged" look of low-resolution.

-The actual development of Dark Seed from design to completed game required the talent and experience of the entire Cyberdreams team.
+The actual development of DARK SEED from design to completed game required the talent and experience of the entire Cyberdreams team.
 Leading the group was senior producer Harald Seeley and junior producer Mike Dawson.
-The programming aspects required two programmers, Lennard Fedderson, who had been developing an engine for this type of game since September, 1990, and John Krause who constructed the promotional disk and the nightmare and title sequences.
-The Art Department, comprising Brummbær, Paul Drzewiecki, Joby-Rome Otero, Paul Ryan and Julia Ulano, each brought his own skills and areas of expertise to the project.
+The programming aspects required two programmers, Lennard Feddersen, who had been developing an engine for this type of game since September, 1990, and John Krause who constructed the promotional disk and the nightmare and title sequences.
+The Art Department included Brummbær, Paul Drzewiecki, Joby-Rome Otero, Paul Ryan and Julia Ulano.
+Each brought his or her own skills and areas of expertise to the project.
 Ultimately, each worked on locations, characters, game objects and animation.